sib-swiss/containers-introduction-training/docs/course_material/managing_docker.md

 docker commit [CONTAINER NAME] ubuntu-figlet
 ```

-**Exercise:** Run the above command with the name of the container containing the `figlet` installation.
+**Exercise:** Exit the container shell and run the above command  in your local terminal (replace `[CONTAINER NAME]` with the name of the container containing the `figlet` installation).
 Check out `docker image ls`.
 What have we just created?

 ??? done "Answer"
     A new image called `ubuntu-figlet` based on the status of the container.